eKorayem/eKorayem.github.io/README.md

 # SWE Student | Competitive programmer
 #### Aspiring Data Scientist with a Passion for Machine Learning

+## Summary
+A third-year student pursuing a Bachelor of Information and Communication Technology at New Cairo Technological University, with a major in Software Engineering.
+I have a strong interest in data science and applied machine learning.

 ## Education

 ### New Cairo Technology University